 Before the new tenants move in, I wanted to photograph my daughter exploring the space I loved so much growing up.
 In her short life, she’s only had the chance to visit my Grandma there once.
 I want to share some of my memories with her.

 Loving Jessica’s story + photographs?
 Pin this to bookmark:

 While we were there, joined by my dad, Aunt and cousins, I had my camera by my side.
 I knew this would likely be my last chance to document what the home felt like to me, to our family, before it was emptied out and filled with memories for someone else.

 I wanted to document what it feels like to be in the house.
 The warmth that fills the rooms, the echoes of memories made by four generations of our family and the personality of my beautiful Grandma, who made the house a home for everyone she loves.
 I wanted to capture some of the things that all four generations have treasured in that house, like a good cuppa tea in the kitchen, foraging for fresh berries along the edges of the clearing and of course, horseplay with the family dog.

 While inside, I searched for pockets of light and exposed for the highlights.
 I played with shadows and didn’t touch any of the clutter.
 I wanted to document the house just as it was.
 I felt the occasion called for a darker, moody feel inside.
 A mood that spoke of memory, the passing of time.
 I found a little bit of melancholy and disarray while still keeping the tones rich and warm as a reflection of the happier memories we had all shared there.

 I will miss this place.
-But I am so happy I was given the chance to document it.
-To not miss out on the time to reminisce before the house is emptied of the memories my Grandma had to leave behind.
-I am grateful for the chance to freeze those memories and feelings.
-I am glad that I can share them with my family, my beautiful baby girl and now, with you.
+But I’m so happy I was given the chance to document it: to not miss out on the time to reminisce before the house is emptied of the memories my Grandma had to leave behind.
+I’m grateful for the chance to freeze those memories and feelings.
+I’m glad I can share them with my family, my beautiful baby girl and now, with you.